emilydong001/DH110/Assignments/Assignment01.md

 ### Overall Assessment

 A lot of work needs to be done in many areas, but the areas to focus on first are probably flexibility & efficiency of use and aesthetics & minimalist design.
-Their resources are invaluable to many low-income, immigrant families and their seniors, so being able to access that information easily should be prioritized.
+Their health resources are invaluable to many low-income, immigrant families and their seniors, so being able to access that information easily should be prioritized.
 Also, an important feature to fix first is the visibility of the language switch, since many of their users may be Chinese monolinguals.
 The website is very harsh to look at in general, making it very difficult to use and makes CSC look unreliable.
 An update on aesthetics should therefore be one of their next steps.